-When you buy or sell stocks on Robinhood, we send your orders to market makers that typically offer better prices than public exchanges.
+When you buy or sell stocks, ETFs, and options on Robinhood, we mostly send your orders to market makers that typically offer better prices than public exchanges.

-To compete with exchanges, the market makers with which we have relationships offer rebates to brokerages like ours.
-Rebates are one of several revenue streams that make it possible for us to provide a range of financial products and services at low cost.
+To compete with exchanges, the market makers, with which we have relationships, offer rebates to brokerages like ours.
+Rebates are one of several revenue streams that make it possible for us to provide a range of financial products and services at a low cost.

 Order routing is the process of sending your order to a market maker or directly to an exchange.

 A market maker is a third-party institution that typically acts as a liquidity provider and executes orders.

-Jenna wants to buy a share of MEOW.
-To do that, she places a buy order on Robinhood.
-From there, in just a matter of milliseconds, Robinhood's order routing system uses an algorithm to determine which market maker is most likely to provide the best price for her order.
+Jenna wants to buy one share of POWA.
+To do so, she places a buy order on Robinhood.
+From there, Robinhood's order routing system uses an algorithm that sends her order to a market maker or exchange based in part on the quality of its past executions.

-We have relationships with a number of market makers in an effort to optimize speed and execution quality.
-Of these market makers, our system automatically routes orders to the market maker that’s most likely to give you the best execution, based on historical performance.
+We have relationships with several market makers, and our routing system is designed to automatically send most orders to the market makers that are likely to give you the best execution, based on historical performance.

-Our systems are built to automatically send your order to the market maker most likely to give you the best price, based on historical performance.
-In addition, the majority of our orders are filled at the National Best Bid and Offer (NBBO) or better, which means most customers are, at a minimum, receiving the best available bid or ask price.
+The majority of our orders are filled at the National Best Bid and Offer (NBBO) or better, which means most customers are, at a minimum, receiving the best publicly available bid or ask price.
 We also perform regular, rigorous reviews of the execution quality our customers receive, looking at factors like execution price, speed, and price improvement.

-No. To operate a fair system, we don’t take rebates into consideration when we choose the market maker that executes your order.
-Also, all market makers with whom we have relationships pay us rebates at the same rate, which means we aren’t incentivized to send orders to any one specific market maker.
+No. All market makers with whom we have relationships pay us rebates at the same rate, which means we aren’t incentivized to send orders to any one specific market maker.

-No, we do not share your order information with anyone before we send orders to market makers.
+No. We do not share your order information with anyone before we send orders to market makers or exchanges.